 These vegan slider buns contain no dairy or eggs but still give us a fluffy, chewy bread perfect for your next BBQ.
 Use these vegan slider rolls for appetizers or a main course, but make enough for everyone because they're going to go fast.

 Homemade slider buns are a delightful addition to any event.
 They offer all the flavor and texture you expect from traditional slider buns.
-Creating these buns at home allows you to control the ingredients and tailor them to your tastes too.
+Creating these Vegan Slider Buns at home allows you to control the ingredients and tailor them to your tastes too.

 These are the BEST slider buns and are perfect for finger foods, tailgates, and more.
 Serve them up as regular-sized buns by making Vegan Hamburger Buns if you want.